 By the way, your partner’s oral health matters, too.
 Poor oral health can lead to semen abnormalities and reduce the ability of sperm to swim.

-The link between oral health and your wellbeing during pregnancy
+The link between oral health and pregnancy

 There’s an old saying that “you lose one tooth for each pregnancy.”
 While that’s not the case (don’t panic!), it is true that being pregnant is hard on your gums and teeth.
 Here’s why:

-- Your hormones change.
-When you’re pregnant, you produce more estrogen and progesterone.
+Your hormones change: When you’re pregnant, you produce more estrogen and progesterone.
 These hormones cause your teeth to loosen slightly and also increase the blood flow to your gums, making them inflamed and sensitive.
 In addition, hormonal changes can lead to pro-inflammatory changes in your oral microbiome.

-- Your diet changes.
-Odds are, some of the foods you used to love will “turn you off” during pregnancy, while you may crave others—especially sweets like ice cream and chocolate.
+Your diet shifts: Odds are, some of the foods you used to love will “turn you off” during pregnancy, while you may crave others—especially sweets like ice cream and chocolate.
 The bad bugs in your mouth love sugar, so if you over-indulge in sweet treats, you’ll up your risk for cavities and gum disease.

-- You may experience morning sickness.
-Vomiting bathes the mouth in stomach acids, which weaken and erode tooth enamel.
+You may experience morning sickness: Vomiting bathes the mouth in stomach acids, which weaken and erode tooth enamel.

-- You may have more difficulty brushing.
-Some mothers develop a more sensitive gag reflex during pregnancy.
+You may have more difficulty brushing: Some mothers develop a more sensitive gag reflex during pregnancy.

 While it’s tougher to keep your mouth healthy during pregnancy, it’s more important than ever.
 That’s because gum disease is linked to an increased risk of premature labor, low birth weight, and preeclampsia (a dangerous pregnancy complication).